zhiyuanc1718/github-tutorial/README.md

 ---
 ## Git vs. GitHub
 * Git
-    * A version control system that tracks changes made to folders or files.
+    > A version control system that tracks changes made to folders or files.
-    * Shows users a list of changes with a message that the user gave to git
+    > Shows users a list of changes with a message that the user gave to git
-      When users request for the change history.
+    > when users request for the change history.
 * GitHub
-    * Using git's system of version control and adding in visuals that
-      help people easily see changes.
+    > Github uses git's system of version control and adding in visuals that help people easily see changes.
-    * This online website allows collaboration between many programmers
-      because programmers can access each other's code and make changes
+    > This online website allows collaboration between many programmers because programmers can access
-      that the original creator might approve.
+    > each other's code and make changes that the original creator might approve.
 ---
 ## Initial Setup
 In order to interact with the Github system, creating a Github account is essential.